temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 		err = workflow.ExecuteActivity(ctx, activities.SendSubscriptionEmail, data).Get(ctx, nil)

 		if err != nil {
-			logger.Error("Failed to send email", "Error", err)
+			logger.Error("Failed to send email ", "Error", err) } else {
-		}

-		logger.Info("sent content email to " + subscription.EmailInfo.EmailAddress)
+			logger.Info("Sent content email to " + subscription.EmailInfo.EmailAddress)
 			// increment billing period for successful email subscriptionPeriodNum++
 			// Sleep the Workflow until the next subscription email needs to be sent.
 			// This can be set to sleep every month between emails. workflow.Sleep(ctx, duration)
+		}
+		// return any errors that may have occurred. return err
 	}
 	return err
 }
 ```